klesteb/XAS-Csharp/ServiceSpooler/README.md

     packet-type = xas-logs
 	alias = unlink

-The %<name>% needs to be hardcoded.
+The %<NAME>% needs to be hardcoded.
 It doesn't subsitute the environment variable.
 But these are the defaults.
 The "applicaiton" stanza is used to set command line defaults.
 This is very usefull for services.
 The "message-queue" stanza defines which message queue server to use.
 The rest are for the directories that are being